b166erbot/matrix/README.rst

 ======

     - python3 matrix.py
-    - to cancel the effect, press ctrl + c end the effect will be terminated.
+    - to cancel the effect, press ctrl + c and the effect will be terminated.

 Requirements:
 =============